f5devcentral/f5-agility-labs-firewall/docs/class1/labinfo.rst

 Within each lab environment there are the following Virtual Machines:

--  Windows 7 Jumpbox
+-  Windows 7 Jumpbox ( or not if in UDF )

--  Two BIG-IP Virtual Editions (VE) – running TMOS 13.0
+-  One BIG-IP Virtual Editions (VE) – running TMOS 13.X ( or 14.X )

--  Two BIG-IQ Virtual Editions (VE) – running TMOS 5.2

--  LAMP Server (Web Servers)
+-  A Server

--  DoSServer
+-  A Client

--  SevOne PLA 2.3.0

 |image2|